jhthorsen/thorsenlabs.com/templates/contact/index.md

 The most convenient way is to send an email to [hei@thorsen.pm](mailto:hei@thorsen.pm).

-If you want to talk to me interactively, you can do that on IRC: I’m on [libera.chat](https://libera.chat/) as “[batman](irc://irc.libera.chat:6697/batman)“.
+If you want to talk to me interactively, you might be able to reach me on IRC: I’m on [libera.chat](https://libera.chat/) as “[batman](irc://irc.libera.chat:6697/batman)“.

 I also have accounts on the following social media platforms: Facebook,